BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

 **What is spooling ?**

-SPOOL is an acronym for ==simultaneous peripheral operations online==.
+SPOOL is an acronym for <mark>simultaneous peripheral operations online</mark>.
 Spooling is a process in which data is temporarily held to be used and executed by a device, program, or system.
 In spooling, there is no interaction between the I/O devices and the CPU.
 That means there is no need for the CPU to wait for the I/O operations to take place.
 Such operations take a long time to finish executing, so the CPU will not wait for them to finish.
 The biggest example of Spooling is printing.
 The documents which are to be printed are stored in the SPOOL and then added to the queue for printing.
 During this time, many processes can perform their operations and use the CPU without waiting while the printer executes the printing process on the documents one-by-on